JFrogChina/jfrog-poc-samples/README.md

 ```
 2️⃣ Review the project structure:

-maven-sample/
-├── pom.xml
-├── src/
-│   └── ...
-└── ...
 This is a simple Java Maven project for demonstration purposes.

 🏗️ 3.
 Create Maven Repositories Using Quick Repository Creation
-🔹 3.1 Use Quick Repository Creation (Recommended for New Users)
+3.1 Use Quick Repository Creation (Recommended for New Users)
 1️⃣ Log in to your JFrog SaaS Platform.
 2️⃣ In the top-right corner, click the Quick Repository Creation.
 3️⃣ Select Maven as the package type.